 I also calculated the median of each range, again excluding any CTA with a zero percent click rate.
 A median is another way to find a more reliable metric by looking at the number exactly in the middle of a range.

 To get even more detailed, I also examined performance on three various types of CTAs:

-- Buttons– defined as a simple background color with a short line of text, such as “Read More” or “Add to Cart”
+- Buttons: A simple background color with a short line of text, such as “Read More” or “Add to Cart.”

-- Text-Only – defined as a simple text link of any length
+- Text-Only: A simple text link of any length.

-- Designed – defined as more complex designs that need to be either developed with CSS, or uploaded as an image
+- Designed: More complex designs that need to be either developed with CSS or uploaded as an image.

 - Automotive & Marine